Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 That’s when the fireworks really started.

-Garcia hit the next batter, Josh Donaldson, just around the left elbow pad with a 94 mph fastball on an 0-1 count.
+Garcia hit the next batter, Josh Donaldson, just above the left elbow pad with a 94 mph fastball on an 0-1 count.

 Players on the New York bench didn’t like it, but Donaldson calmly went to first base and the umpires convened on the infield grass.

-After a long discussion, crew chief Alfonso Marquez ejected Garcia, enraging the pitcher and several Blue Jays who came spilling out of the dugout.
-In the heated exchange, Marquez then tossed pitching coach Pete Walker as well.

-And when Yankees reliever Jonathan Loaisiga brushed back Bo Bichette with a 97 mph fastball in the seventh, plate umpire Lance Barrett heard something from the Blue Jays bench and ejected flabbergasted manager Charlie Montoyo.
+Then when Yankees reliever Jonathan Loaisiga brushed back Bo Bichette with a 97 mph fastball in the seventh, plate umpire Lance Barrett heard something from the Blue Jays bench and ejected a flabbergasted Montoyo.

-Toronto regained its composure and put together a two-run rally in the eighth.
-Vladimir Guerrero Jr. drew a leadoff walk from Loaisiga and raced all the way home from first with a headfirst slide on Gurriel’s line-drive double to left field off Chad Green.

-Gurriel advanced to third on the throw home and scored on Alejandro Kirk’s sacrifice fly.

 Toronto has lost three straight and six of eight.